karandeep007/CRYPNOGRAPHY/README.md

 # Encryption based Steganography
   for MOOC CS50 by HarvardX

-  Hiding inforamtion as cryptic text within images
+  Hiding information as cryptic text within images